google/exposure-notifications-internals/BUILD.md

 ## Dependencies

+This project requires Java 9 to build the `exposurenotification` subproject.
+You can check the Java version by running `java -version`.
+If you want to be able to build from Android Studio, you can change the JDK location under `File > Project Structure > JDK Location`.

-This project depends on a few third-party, open source libraries:
+This also project depends on a few third-party, open source libraries:

 * [BoringSSL](https://boringssl.googlesource.com/boringssl/)
 * [NaoPB](https://jpa.kapsi.fi/nanopb/download/)